korochun/rpc42b2t/README.md

 Possible ways to improve this project:

-- refactor code
-- make it a Minecraft mod
+- make it a mod.